 - Technology development is an activity that encompasses everything from product cost reduction, process improvement, equipment design, computer software development, telecommunications system development, and the addition of new database capabilities to the development of computer-based system support.

-- Human resource management is a process that involves the recruiting, training, development, and pay of all sorts of staff, as well as the enhancement of workers’ skill levels.
+- Human resource management is a process that involves the recruiting, employee training, development, and pay of all sorts of staff, as well as the enhancement of workers’ skill levels.

 Value Chain Strategy